 Paul Soupiset [SOUP • a • ZAY] is an artist, graphic designer, illustrator, poet, editor, typophile, songwriter, liturgist, armchair theologian.
 Paul and his wife Amy have four awesome kids and make their home in San Antonio where Paul was born in 1969.

-Paul is the creative director and owner at Soupiset Design, having previously served as the creative director and lead designer, both at the H. E. Butt Foundation and at Toolbox since its inception in 1996.
+Paul is the creative director at Creative Parc and the owner of Soupiset Design, having previously served as the creative director and lead designer, both at the H. E. Butt Foundation and at Toolbox since its inception in 1996.